LuizGustavoR/qa-automation-coding-challenge/testable-flows.md

 Scenario: Verify Search and open repo link
 Given I open the application
-When I perform a search with a valid repo name "torvalds" And I click on the repo link of each found repo
-Then the repo link opens the repo page in a new tab
+When I perform a search with a valid repo name "torvalds" Then the repo links opens the repo page in a new tab
 ```

 ## End2End(Smoke) Tests - Low Priority